KUHLwasStolen/E92dashModEnder3Display/README.md

 ## Additions to the ecosystem
 My plan is to eventually extend this system with more devices in the car.
-Once these projects are started I will link them here
+Once these projects are started I will link them here.
-Planned:
+Planned (in that order):
 - Wireless "scroll wheel"
     - *BMW iDrive*-inspired controller for the LCD
-    - uses a magnetic encoder to replace the low-quality one on the LCD
+    - uses a magnetic encoder to "replace" the low-quality one on the LCD
-    - (?dedicated media buttons?)
+    - dedicated media buttons
 - Bluetooth audio adapter
     - Bluetooth to AUX media player
     - optionally integrates into the system to be controlled by other devices and even the car (through the other devices/detected buttons presses/...)